 Legion uses GASNet to support a variety of network architectures.
 Compiling GASNet is non-trivial, so new users are advised to leave it disabled until their application is fully ported and optimized on a single node.

 Before continuing users should download the most recent version of GASNet and read the associated README.
 As described in the README, GASNet is organized around the concept of conduits.
 Conduits provide implementations for different types of interconnect networks.
 It is imperative that the GASNet configuration script is setup to build the correct conduit for the target machine.
 The configure script attempts to determine the underlying hardware based on installed drivers.
 However, the configure script can be misled especially if drivers are not visible in a user’s path or are not loaded by the operating system.
 For example, if a cluster has Infiniband hardware, but the drivers are not loaded by the OS then the GASNet configure script will not build the Infiniband conduit.
+The summary printed at the completion of the configure script lists the detected conduits.
 BE SURE THE CONFIGURE SCRIPT BUILDS THE CORRECT CONDUIT.

 --enable-gemini: force GASNet to build the Gemini conduit for Cray interconnects.